Teen wanted in connection with Barnard student Tessa Majors' murder is found

 NYPD Chief of Detectives Rodney Harrison said last Thursday that police were looking for a 14-year-old suspect in connection with the fatal stabbing in Morningside Park.
 He said the teen fled before he could be questioned, and on Friday Harrison tweeted photos of the boy.

-On Thursday, Harrison announced that the boy in the pictures had been found.
-It wasn't clear where the teen was found, or whether he was in custody.
+On Thursday, Harrison announced that the boy in the pictures had been found and taken into custody with his attorneys present.
+He was later released into his lawyers' custody.

 Majors, 18, was stabbed to death on Dec.
 11 in what police said was a robbery gone wrong.
 Investigators were originally seeking three teens.